Tobechukwu-Ikenwe/CardGuard-UI/README.md

 **Who it's for:** Developers integrating payment systems, QA engineers testing checkout flows, and anyone learning how card validation works.

 **What problem it solves:** Real card validation requires more than a Luhn check.
 Weak or predictable numbers (like `1111 1111 1111 1111`) can pass Luhn but fail in production.
 CardGuard catches these with entropy and repetition analysis, and presents results through a clear, confidence-based UI.
+This does not detect real or fake credit card numbers it detects if a credit card number **looks** real or fake.
 ---

 ## User Interface Overview